ddiazpinto/python-redsys/README.rst

 4. Prepare the request
 ----------------------
-This method returns a dict with the necessary post parameters that are needed during the communication step.
+This method returns a dict with the necessary post parameters needed during the communication step.

 .. code-block:: python